 Through completing a work placement, you will have gained useful experience in an NHS setting, which can help to support future applications.
 It is important to remember that work placements are not a part of the interview process.
 They allow you to meet people, get to know the NHS better and will help you in deciding if you would be interested in applying for NHS roles.

 How to organise a work placement?

 Work placements can be organised directly with individual NHS organisation.
-To express your initial interest, get in touch with the named contact on our Step into Health contacts page and outline any areas or roles of interest.
+To express your initial interest, get in touch with the named contact via our candidate system and outline any areas or roles of interest.
 It will be beneficial to have a look at the Health Careers website prior to getting in touch with an organisation to ensure that you have an idea of the areas that you would be interested in exploring.

 It is important to communicate exactly what you are looking for with the employer who is organising your placement as soon as possible to ensure that you are both clear on what to expect of the placement.
 You can also try contacting individual recruitment leads for relevant roles to arrange a conversation or opportunity to shadow.